Joe Biden Presumably Hit President Donald Trump For ‘Incendiary Tweets’

 Twitter quickly made the decision to flag Trump’s tweet; it is currently only accessible if a user clicks through a warning, which states, “This Tweet violated the Twitter Rules about glorifying violence.
 However, Twitter has determined that it may be in the public’s interest for the Tweet to remain accessible.”

-On Friday, Biden posted the following to his own Twitter feed, which likely alluded to Trump’s tweet:
+On Friday, Biden posted the following to his own Twitter feed, which likely alluded to Trump’s tweet.

 “This is no time for incendiary tweets.
 This is no time to encourage violence.
 This is a national crisis — and we need real leadership right now.”

-Responses to Biden’s tweet ranged from some users expressing agreement to his statement or criticism of the president to others calling out the former vice president for the now infamous “you ain’t black” remarks he made last week.
+Responses to Biden’s tweet ranged from some users expressing agreement to his statement or criticism of the president, to others calling out the former vice president for the now infamous “you ain’t black” remarks he made last week.
 In any case, Biden’s tweet gained major traction on the platform in short order, accruing nearly 30,000 likes, 6,000 retweets and 2,000 replies in just over 30 minutes.

 As reported by The Inquisitr, Trump is defending himself for the flagged tweet, inferring that it is being misread and twisted by his political rivals.
 The president seemingly indicated that his statement was an assessment of the situation and not a threat of violence at the hands of the military.